Valentin Bondarenko: Education and military training

 Bondarenko was born in Kharkiv, Ukrainian SSR, Soviet Union.
 His father was sent to the Eastern Front in the first days of World War II.
 The youngster and his mother went through several years of hardship during the war.

-His father volunteering to fight in the Soviet Army instilled the idea of military training into Bondarenko at a young age, leading to his later interest in the Air Force.
+Bondarenko's father volunteering to fight in the Soviet Army instilled the idea of military training into Bondarenko at a young age, leading to his later interest in the Air Force.

 From an early age, Bondarenko was fascinated by aviation heroes and dreamed of becoming a military aviator himself.
 While still at Kharkiv's Higher Air Force School, he was a member of the local aviation club.
-After Bondarenko's graduation in 1954 he was admitted to the Voroshilovgrad Aviation Military Academy and a year later he was transferred to an Air Force College in Grozny, Armavir Military Pilot Aviation School, from which he graduated in 1957.
-In 1956 he married Galina Semenovna Rykova, a medical worker.
+After Bondarenko's graduation in 1954, he was admitted to the Voroshilovgrad Aviation Military Academy and a year later, he was transferred to an Air Force College in Grozny, Armavir Military Pilot Aviation School, from which he graduated in 1957.
+In 1956, he married Galina Semenovna Rykova, a medical worker.
 Their first child was born later that year.
 During 1956, Bondarenko was sent to Armavir Higher Air Force Pilots School, graduating in 1957—the same year Sputnik 1 was launched.

 Bondarenko was commissioned a Second Lieutenant, and served in the Soviet Air Force's PribVO (the former Baltic Military District).
 He was promoted to Senior Lieutenant in December 1959.